nginxinc/kubernetes-ingress/docs-web/configuration/policy-resource.md

      - No*
 ```

-> For each policy referenced in a VirtualServer and/or its VirtualServerRoutes, the Ingress Controller will generate a singe rate limiting zone defined by the [`limit_req_zone`](http://nginx.org/en/docs/http/ngx_http_limit_req_module.html#limit_req_zone) directive.
+> For each policy referenced in a VirtualServer and/or its VirtualServerRoutes, the Ingress Controller will generate a single rate limiting zone defined by the [`limit_req_zone`](http://nginx.org/en/docs/http/ngx_http_limit_req_module.html#limit_req_zone) directive.
 If two VirtualServer resources reference the same policy, the Ingress Controller will generate two different rate limiting zones, one zone per VirtualServer.

 #### RateLimit Merging Behavior
 A VirtualServer/VirtualServerRoute can reference multiple rate limit policies.
 For example, here we reference two policies: